nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ## Ubuntu, Mint, elementary OS

-At Least from Ubuntu 12.04, an old version (0.6.x) of Node is in the standard repository.
+From Ubuntu 12.04 to 13.04, an old version (0.6.x) of Node is in the standard repository.
 To install, just run:

     sudo apt-get install nodejs